google-gemini/proxy-to-gemini/README.md

 [![Go](https://github.com/google-gemini/proxy-to-gemini/actions/workflows/go.yml/badge.svg)](https://github.com/google-gemini/proxy-to-gemini/actions/workflows/go.yml)

+> [!IMPORTANT]
+> Gemini API officially supports OpenAI API compatibility and this sidecar is no longer needed.
+> See the [blog post](https://developers.googleblog.com/en/gemini-is-now-accessible-from-the-openai-library/) for more details!

 A simple proxy server to access Gemini models by using other well-known APIs like OpenAI and Ollama.

 ## Setup